aptos-labs/developer-docs/docs/guides/system-integrators-guide.md

 * `version` indicates the globally unique identifier for this transaction, its ordered position in all the committed transactions on the blockchain
 * `sender` is the account address of the entity that submitted the transaction
 * `gas_used` is the units paid for executing the transaction
-* `success` and `vm_status` indicate whether or not the transaction successfully executed and any reasons why it might not have
+* `success` and `vm_status` indicate whether the transaction successfully executed and any reasons why it might not have
 * `changes` include the final values for any state resources that have been modified during the execution of the transaction
 * `events` contain all the events emitted during the transaction execution
 * `timestamp` is the near real-time timestamp of the transaction's execution